 - If an individual tests positive or has been exposed to someone who has tested positive for COVID-19 within 14 days of the event, they are asked not to participate in any of the Marathon events.

-- Individuals unable to provide proof of full vaccination 14 days prior to race day or a negative test within 72 hours of the race they are registered to run will not be allowed to enter the Health & Fitness Expo and will be unable to pick up their race bib and other necessary materials that allow for participation in the event.
+- Individuals unable to provide proof of full vaccination 14 days prior to race day or a negative test within 72 hours of the race they are registered to run will be unable to pick up their race bib and other necessary materials that allow for participation in the event.

 - The OKC Memorial Marathon policy recognizes COVID-19 vaccines authorized by the Centers for Disease Control and Prevention, the Federal Drug Administration and the World Health Organization.
 Accepted COVID-19 tests are those that have received FDA emergency use authorization (EUA) and include RT-PCR, RE-LAMP, lateral flow, and rapid antigen tests.